A Nodewise Regression Approach to Estimating Large Portfolios: Introduction

-Other methods particularly focused on the sample covariance matrix of asset returns.
-For example, an effective shrinkage approach has been proposed by \cite{lediot03,ledoit04}, where they have used a convex combination of sample covariance matrix of excess asset returns with \citep{sharpe63}'s Capital Asset Pricing Model (CAPM) based covariance matrix and identity matrix, respectively.
-Recently, \cite{ledoit12} proposed a nonlinear shrinkage approach of the sample eigenvalues for the case where $p<n$. \cite{ledoit2015spectrum} extended this nonlinear shrinkage approach to the case $ p>n $. \cite{ledoit04} and \cite{ledoit2015spectrum} are only concerned about covariance estimations and no portfolio theories are studied. \footnote{ From similar point of view, \cite{kurtosis12} introduced a linear combination of shrinking the inverse of sample covariance matrix of excess asset returns with a target matrix in the case $p <n $.}
+An alternative strategy for estimating precision matrices in large dimensions, is based on regularizing the sample covariance matrix of asset returns and then inverting it. \cite{lediot03,ledoit04} propose shrinkage approaches using convex combinations of the sample covariance matrix of excess asset returns, and an identity matrix. \cite{ledoit12} propose a non-linear shrinkage of the sample eigenvalues for the case where $p<n$, and \cite{ledoit2015spectrum} extend this approach to the case where $ p>n $.
+Because \cite{ledoit04, ledoit2015spectrum} are primarily concerned with covariance estimation, they do not study the theoretical properties of portfolios formed using their estimators of the precision matrix.